-Tractor Maintenance & Repair
+APT226 Tractor Maintenance & Repair 2 cr. hr.

 Tractor Maintenance and Repair is designed for those students wishing to increase their knowledge of maintaining and repairing tractors, i.e. performing maintenance checks at intervals as specified by the manufacturer, noting any minor repairs that need to be made, and performing those tasks which are minor in nature.
 Prerequisite: None.